endiangroup/cmdjail/README.md

 ### Recording Mode

 `cmdjail` includes a recording mode that simplifies the process of building a new jail file.
-When you run `cmdjail` with the `--record <filepath>` flag, it will:
+When you run `cmdjail` with the `--record-file <filepath>` flag, it will:

 1. Execute the intent command immediately, bypassing all rule checks.
 2. Append the executed command to the specified `<filepath>` as a literal allow rule (`+ '...'`).